ZhengErWei/fast_and_furious/time_index/progess.md

-Finish building index of hour and day in pandas version.
+Finish generating time index in pandas verson.

 To do:
-MapReduce version?
+a slightly different verson for sublime text? map time index to all trips